 The Wildling’s Executive Director Stacey Otte-Demangate and Westmont College’s Nathan Huff juried the submissions from the members of the Abstract Art Collective for this exhibit.
-Awards include 1st, 2nd and 3rd prizes, Juror’s Choice and People’s Choice.
-Over 25 artworks are for sale, with 30% of the proceeds supporting the museum.
+Awards included 1st, 2nd and 3rd prizes, Juror’s Choice and People’s Choice.
+Over 25 artworks were for sale, with 30% of the proceeds supporting the museum.
 The opening reception was on October 20th from 3-5 pm at the Wildling Museum.

 About the Judges